New Distribution Capability (NDC) in Air Travel: Airlines, GDSs, and the Impact on the Industry

 OAG, a United Kingdom-based provider of digital data and applications for the flight industry, manages the largest flight schedule database for over 4 thousand airports.

-In a GDS-centered distribution, these tech providers play an important information role, preventing airlines from fully owning their data.
+In the airline industry, all of these players prevent airlines from reaching customers directly, and distributing without third parties.
 For instance, to change prices, airlines must publish them via ATPCO first.

 Recent events and NDC background